LCSW vs. Psychologist Careers

 A bachelor’s degree in social work, or BSW, allows you to work within entry level roles in the social service system and mental health treatment centers, such as a case manager.
 A master’s degree in social work, MSW, allows you to work as a clinician and work towards completing your licensure as an LCSW.
 Many terminal master’s programs (master’s only) focus on training and developing you as clinician in the field, while a master’s program within a doctoral program typically focuses more on clinical research within the field of social work and requires you to complete a research master’s thesis prior to graduating from this type of program.
 These graduates likely are continuing on to complete a doctorate.
 A doctorate degree (PhD) in social work allows you to work as a professor, professional researcher, and practice with a deeper and more advanced knowledge within the field of social work, but you would have the same licensure as a master’s level clinician, LCSW.
 Specifically, you would complete advanced coursework, clinical internships/training, and a dissertation conducting research within your desired area of study related to the field of social work.

-Education Requirements in Psychology
+Psychology Education Requirements

 A bachelor’s degree in psychology allows you to work in entry level positions related to mental health and human behavior.
 Typically, you will support a licensed clinician in the field, such as an Applied Behavior Analyst (ABA) therapist helping children with autism or as a case manager within the social service system.